maxedonia/VCV/README.md

+### Additional Info:

+*Max Deadroom is Max Lewis, a music programmer, designer, audio engineer, professor, and lecturer at UC Denver.*

-*Creator does not claim development nor credit for Tetris™.
+*Patch author does not seek nor have developer credit for Tetris™.
 Tetris is copyrighted by Tetris Holding, LLC, 1996 et. al.*

 *Included samples for Lomas Sample Module were recorded by **[maxdeadroom](https://maxedonia.myportfolio.com)** from *Another World, 20th Anniversary Edition* for PC.